 Your accommodation: Mt Cook Motel

-Mt Cook Motel is located in the centre of Mt.
-Cook village.
-The self-contained units are spacious and all are surrounded by alpine mountain views.Driving distance and time (approximate) for this leg: 317 kms / 196 miles : 3.7 hours
+Mt Cook Motel, nestled in the heart of Mt.
+Cook Village, offers spacious self-contained units that provide comfort and convenience.
+Each unit is surrounded by breathtaking alpine mountain views, making it the perfect retreat for nature lovers and adventurers alike.Driving distance and time (approximate) for this leg: 317 kms / 196 miles : 3.7 hours

 Leaving Aoraki Mt Cook National Park, travel a short distance before stopping at the visitor centre on the southern shores of Lake Pukaki.
 Learn about the formation of the region and take in the spectacular views of Mount Cook.
 Lake Tekapo also displays the same reflective qualities of Lake Pukaki, making the waters a bright turquoise.
 You’ll go through the small town of Tekapo, home to some of the most photographed subjects in the country, the Church of the Good Shepherd and the Collie Dog statue.
 It's a great place to take a scenic flight, enjoy a guided horse trek, a boat trip on the pristine lake or just marvel at the magnificent views.
 From here you travel through Burkes Pass and into the rich farming valley that surrounds Geraldine.
 Continue on across the vast Canterbury Plains to Christchurch.